awa1txn/currency-app/README.md

 Second terminal:<code> $ node server.js </code><br>
 Third terminal:<code> $ json-server db.json</code>(WHERE db.json is file created for json-server package)<br>

 Yes, once upon time docker will become part of my project.
-But not sure exactly when :)
+But not sure exactly when :)<br>

+Spoiler: IT WILL!